On $p$-adic differential equations on semistable varieties: Unipotence, generization and overconvergent generization

 \section{Unipotence, generization and overconvergent generization}

 In this section we recall the three propositions that we will use in the proof of the main theorem.
 They are proven by Shiho in \cite{Sh6} as generalization of the analogous propositions proven by Kedlaya in \cite{Ke} (assuming $\Sigma=0$).
 We will write the statements only in the cases that we need, that are simplified versions of the propositions given in paragraph 2 of \cite{Sh6}.
-The first property that we consider is called by Shiho and Kedlaya generization property for monodromy (\cite{Ke} proposition 3.4.3 and \cite{Sh6} proposition 2.4 ). \begin{prop} Let $A$ be an affinoid algebra such that $Y=\textrm{Spm}(A)$ is smooth and endowed with sections $y_1,\dots, y_s$ that are smooth and meet transversally.
+The first property that we consider is called by Shiho and Kedlaya generization property for monodromy (\cite{Ke} proposition 3.4.3 and \cite{Sh6} proposition 2.4 ). \begin{proposition} Let $A$ be an affinoid algebra such that $Y=\textrm{Spm}(A)$ is smooth and endowed with sections $y_1,\dots, y_s$ that are smooth and meet transversally.
 Suppose that there exists $A\subseteq L$ such that $L$ is an affinoid algebra over $K$, $\textrm{Spm}(L)$ is smooth, all the $y_i$'s are invertible in $L$ and the spectral norm on $L$ restricts to the spectral norm on $A$.
 Let $I$ be a quasi open interval contained in $[0,1)$ and $A^n_L(I)$ defined as $\textrm{Spm}(L)\times A^n_K(I)$.
-Let $\Sigma \subset \mathbb{Z}_p^{n+s}$ be a set which is (NLD) and (NID); if $E$ $\in $ $LNM_{Y\times A_K^n(I),\Sigma}$ is such that the induced object $F$ $\in$ $LNM_{A^n_L(I),\Sigma}$ is unipotent, then $E$ is $\Sigma$-unipotent. \end{prop} The second result that we need is called overconvergent generization and describes the property of extension of unipotence on strict neighborhoods (proposition 2.7 of \cite{Sh6} and proposition 3.5.3 of \cite{Ke}). \begin{prop} Let $P$ be a $p$-adic formal affine scheme topologically of finite type over $V$.
+Let $\Sigma \subset \mathbb{Z}_p^{n+s}$ be a set which is (NLD) and (NID); if $E$ $\in $ $LNM_{Y\times A_K^n(I),\Sigma}$ is such that the induced object $F$ $\in$ $LNM_{A^n_L(I),\Sigma}$ is unipotent, then $E$ is $\Sigma$-unipotent. \end{proposition} The second result that we need is called overconvergent generization and describes the property of extension of unipotence on strict neighborhoods (proposition 2.7 of \cite{Sh6} and proposition 3.5.3 of \cite{Ke}). \begin{proposition} Let $P$ be a $p$-adic formal affine scheme topologically of finite type over $V$.
 Let $Y_k\subseteq P_k$ be an open dense subscheme of the special fiber of $P$ such that $P$ is formally smooth over $V$ in a neighborhood of $Y_k$.
 Let $W$ be a strict neighborhood of $]Y_k[_P$ in $P_K$, $I \subset [0,1)$ a quasi open interval and $\Sigma$ a subset of $\mathbb{Z}_p^n$.
-Given $E\in $ $LNM_{W\times A^n_K(I),\Sigma}$ such that the restriction of $E$ to $]Y_k[_P\times A^n_K(I)$ is $\Sigma$-unipotent, then for every closed interval $[b,c]\subseteq I$ there exists a strict neighborhood $W'$ of $]Y_k[_P$ in $P_K$ such that $W'$ is contained in $W$ and such that the restriction of $E$ to $W'\times A_K^n[b,c]$ is $\Sigma$-unipotent. \end{prop} The third property that we need states that, under certain assumptions, a log-$\nabla$-module with exponents in $\Sigma$ that is convergent is $\Sigma$-unipotent (proposition 2.12 of \cite{Sh6} and lemma 3.6.2 of \cite{Ke}). \begin{prop} Let $A$ be an integral affinoid algebra such that $Y=\textrm{Spm}(A)$ is smooth.
-Suppose that there exists $A\subseteq L$ such that $L$ is an affinoid algebra over $K$, $\textrm{Spm}(L)$ is smooth and $y_j$'s are invertible in $L$ and the spectral norm of $L$ restricts to the spectral norm of $A$.
-Let $\Sigma \subset \mathbb{Z}_p^{n+s}$ be a set which is (NLD) and (NID); if $E$ is an object of $LNM_{Y\times A^n_K([0,1)), \Sigma}$ which is log convergent (\cite{Sh6}, definition 2.9), then it is $\Sigma$-unipotent. \end{prop}
+Given $E\in $ $LNM_{W\times A^n_K(I),\Sigma}$ such that the restriction of $E$ to $]Y_k[_P\times A^n_K(I)$ is $\Sigma$-unipotent, then for every closed interval $[b,c]\subseteq I$ there exists a strict neighborhood $W'$ of $]Y_k[_P$ in $P_K$ such that $W'$ is contained in $W$ and such that the restriction of $E$ to $W'\times A_K^n[b,c]$ is $\Sigma$-unipotent. \end{proposition} The third property that we need states that, under certain assumptions, a log-$\nabla$-module with exponents in $\Sigma$ that is convergent is $\Sigma$-unipotent (proposition 2.12 of \cite{Sh6} and lemma 3.6.2 of \cite{Ke}).
+Before giving the statement we recall what is a log-$\nabla$-module with exponents in $\Sigma$ that is convergent (\cite{Sh6}, definition 2.9). \begin{definition} Let $Y$ be a smooth affinoid rigid space endowed with $y_1, \dots, y_s \in \Gamma(Y, O_Y)$ whose zero loci are smooth and meet transversally, let $a \in (0,1] \cap \Gamma^*$ and let $E$ be a log-$\nabla$-module on $X \times A^n_K([0,a))$ with respect to $y_1,\dots, y_s,t_1,\dots,t_n$.
+Then $E$ is called log convergent if, for any $a' \in (0,a) \cap \Gamma^*$, $\eta \in (0,1)$ and $v \in \Gamma (Y \times A^n_K ([0, a']), E)$, the multisequence